yuqiww/bayarea_urbansim/users_guide.md

 Bay Area UrbanSim (BAUS) is written in python and has been run using MacOS, Windows, and Linux operating systems.
 The code (except for the pandana sub-model) is single-threaded.
 The current model generally requires around 20G of memory.

 ## Setup and Configuration
 BAUS is mainted as a GitHub [repository](https://github.com/BayAreaMetro/bayarea_urbansim).
 The top-level readme for the repository holds instructions for installing the model and its requirements (i.e., various python generic python packages and a number of UrbanSim-specific bundles from UDST).
+After first installation, baus.py is run in "preprocessing" mode to prepare the base year data for use.
+The model is set up such that the code maintained on GitHub contains 1) the actual UrbanSim software, 2) most of its input data, and 3) its settings.
+Changes to #1 should be returned to the repository using typical coding practice.
+Changes to #2 and #3 should be returned if they represent long-term changes to generic inputs but might be discarded if they are simply settings for the current run.

 ## Input Files
 Input files are all in text (csv or yaml) format stored in three locations: